pyglet/pyglet/doc/programming_guide/media.rst

 ^^^^^^
 .. _FFmpeg's license overview: https://www.ffmpeg.org/legal.html

-.. note:: The most recent pyglet release can use FFmpeg 4.X, 5.X, or 6.X
+.. note:: The most recent pyglet release can use FFmpeg versions 4.X, 5.X, 6.X, and 7.X

           See :ref:`guide-media-ffmpeginstall` to learn more.